mikado-4410/posenet-python/README.md

 The original model, weights, code, etc. was created by Google and can be found at https://github.com/tensorflow/tfjs-models/tree/master/posenet

-This port and my work is in no way related to Google.
+This port is initially created by Ross Wightman and is in no way related to Google.

 The Python conversion code that started me on my way was adapted from the CoreML port at https://github.com/infocom-tpo/PoseNet-CoreML